The couple that plays together, stays together! Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 By that, I mean you can spend your time learning more about each other (working through these questions for couples is a great way to start), planning fun date nights together, or working on increasing your physical intimacy.

-You can plan fun ways to build connection and make meaning through small, every day events.
-You can share marriage books and watch Ted talks on marriage and aim to make your marriage the very best it can be!
+You can plan fun ways to build connection and make meaning through couples rituals.
+You can share marriage books, do marriage challenges, set marriage goals, and aim to make your marriage the very best it can be!

 Regardless of what hobby you choose, by developing a mutual interest, you’ll not only get all those benefits from hobbies that I mentioned above, but you’ll also create a strong bond between the two of you.

-Let me know which one of these hobbies for couples you intend to try in the comments!
+Which one of these hobbies for couples do you intend to try?